-Our nursery operates in Owl Class, which they share with our reception children, forming and Early Years Class.
+Our nursery operates in Class 1, which they share with our reception children, forming an Early Years Class.

-Our Nursery currently operates for eight sessions, four mornings sessions and four afternoon sessions each week, Monday to Thursday offering flexibility for our local, rural community.
+Our Nursery operates for ten sessions, five mornings sessions and five afternoon sessions each week, offering flexibility for our local, rural community.
 The morning sessions run from 9.00 am to 12.00pm, and once children either stay for full days or are fully funded as 3-4 year olds they are also welcome to stay for a paid school lunch.
 For children having a school lunch the collection time is 12.30pm.